mcotdev/home_budget/README.md

 # Budget Forecast
-This project provides me with an easy overview my my household budget, but can easily be adapted for other purposes.
+This project provides me with an easy overview of my household budget, but can easily be adapted for other purposes.
 I've used an sqlite database, but could just have easily used a plain CSV file to enter the expense and incomes.

 This is built in python using pandas and uses a SQLite3 database transactions.db